 Your primary home is not an investment.
 It’s your residence and can’t be liquidated for cash unless you have another place to live.
 When investing in rental properties, think of them as assets that generate a positive cash flow.

 8. Diversify your income streams.

-Increase your income to fund emergency funds, paying off debt, and buying investments.
+Increase your income to fund emergency funds, pay off debt, and buy investments.
 If you’re wondering where you’ll get the money to save for retirement, consider taking on a part-time job or get yourself a side hustle.
 Many apps connect you to people who might need to borrow your stuff (extra bedroom, car) or need your expertise (designing) or help to complete tasks such as putting Ikea furniture together.
 Read 50 active income ideas.

 What Impacts Retirement Planning?